ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 ### 8.5 Outputs

-The utimate output of the meeting is a letter to the patient and GP (?) indicating whether or not the patient has been accepted onto the waiting list.
-In addition if the patient is recommended for listing then the appropriate NHSBT forms should be completed and sent off.
+The ultimate output of the meeting is a letter to the patient and GP (?) indicating whether or not the patient has been accepted onto the waiting list.
+In addition, if the patient is recommended for listing then the appropriate NHSBT forms should be completed and sent off.

 ### 8.6 Notes

-SUG: Automated letter production
+**SUG:** Automated letter production

-A standard letter template should be created appropriate to each specialty.
+A standard letter template *should* be created appropriate to each specialty.
 The letter should be automatically populated with any information available from the system (EPR) along with entered information.
 Information entered should be via a template captured via an input form appropriate to the specialty.
 A combination of dropdowns and text areas should be used to permit the entry of information that completes standardised prose.
-Enterd information should also be stored to facilitate searching for items of interst at a later point in time.
+Entered information should also be stored to facilitate searching for items of interest at a later point in time.

 The letter will either be requesting the addition of the patient to a waiting list or the refusal of the patient.

-If the outcome is positive teh letter request the activiation of the patietn on the waiting list.
+If the outcome is positive, the letter requests the activation of the patient on the waiting list.
 This letter is sent to the H&I lab.
-It is necessary for this letter to be signed before the H&I lab forward teh form to NHSBT.
+It is necessary for this letter to be signed before the H&I lab forward the form to NHSBT.

-QUE: Could this letter be in an electronic format and be signed with a digital signature?
+**QUE:** Could this letter be in an electronic format and be signed with a digital signature?

 ## 9 Waiting List